fallenatlas/masters_projects/README.md

 Also worked on the BVH tree to optimize collision detection

 ## DDJ
+This project didn't go so well.
+Although we all had some experience with Unity, we didn't account for the little time that we had, as such the game has a .
+For this game I worked on the player movement, and interaction system.
+**itch.io page**:

 ## DIIC and CCU
 detail work and show prototypes
 In CCU

+Worked with AGILE methodologies, and something something (iterative) development.

 ## IAJ
 detail work and show prototypes